mroguzman/banking/README.md

 Before execute any of the code inside this repo, please do run `bin/setup` to install dependencies.

+This gem has been tested with Ruby version `2.3.0` so please use this version to execute this code.

 ## How to run tests

 ```sh